Astros vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner has picked up at least one hit in two straight games.
-During his last five outings he is hitting .313 with a double, two home runs, three walks and four RBI.
+- Turner enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .353 with a double, two home runs, a walk and four RBI.

 Turner Recent Games